m1cr0man/EightyTwentyFive/README.md

 Run the program either in your scripts through `shell.run` or manually at the command prompt.
 This will wrap the turtle API globally.

+### Keyboard Turtle Control

+Allows the user to move the turtle using their keyboard whilst in the console.

+The controls as well as the blocks detected above, below and infront of the turtle are printed on the screen.

+#### Usage

+Run the program normally on a turtle.
+The on-screen controls should guide you from there.